Sunshine Express Airlines: History

-Established in October 1998, Sunshine Express Airlines was founded by one of Australias aviation leaders, Steve Padgett, to serve many regional routes, mainly out of the Sunshine Coast.
+Established in October 1998, Sunshine Express Airlines was founded by one of Australia's aviation leaders, Steve Padgett, to serve many regional routes, mainly out of the Sunshine Coast.
 It started operations on 25 October 1998.
 Aeromil, also founded by Steve Padgett, is Sunshine Express' parent company and also has a base at Sunshine Coast Airport.

 In their first year, Sunshine Express carried over 24,000 passengers between just two destinations and today carries almost 100,000 passengers.
 Prior to closure of its scheduled routes, Sunshine Express employed over 40 people and was a Qantas partner airline.

 Destinations

 Although based on the Sunshine Coast, the majority of its services were from/to Brisbane.

 The operated routes were (before 1 October 2006):